DevilDriver: The Fury of Our Maker's Hand (2005–2006)

 The band returned to the studio in 2005 to record their follow-up to DevilDriver.
 The album was produced at Sonic Ranch Studios, a 1400 acre pecan ranch, 40 mi away from El Paso, Texas.
-The band members wanted to be isolated when recording the album so they could solely focus on the music as friends, family, managers and girlfriends would constantly interrupt.
+The band members wanted to be isolated while recording the album so they could focus solely on the music, as friends, family, managers and girlfriends were constantly interrupting them.
 Roughly 30 songs were written which were narrowed down to 15 by the band.
 The 15 songs were then played for producer Colin Richardson who wanted to begin tracking immediately.

 The name of the album was thought of by Fafara who believed that The Fury of Our Maker's Hand refers to the "storm" his life has been the past 10 years, "You have your maker's hand and I have my maker's hand and we both living in our fury, the fury of our maker's hand.
 It explains my life".
-The album was released on June 28, 2005 and debuted on the Billboard 200 chart at number 117, with sales of 10,402 in its first week.
+The album was released on June 28, 2005, and debuted on the Billboard 200 chart at number 117, with sales of 10,402 in its first week.
 The album also debuted at number 1 on the Top Heatseekers chart.
 Johnny Loftus of Allmusic described the album as "a severe turn away from the falter of their first album" and said that the band made their "true debut the second time around".
 Dom Lawson of Kerrang! gave the album a positive review describing the album as a "fresh and exhilarating approach to modern metal".

 The band toured extensively in support of the album, which included shows in the United States, Europe, and Australia in support of bands such as In Flames, Fear Factory, and Machine Head.
 The band played for the first time as a headliner in the Burning Daylight Tour.
 On October 31, 2006, The Fury of Our Maker's Hand was re-released to include three new studio tracks, including "Digging up the Corpses" which was featured on the soundtrack to Resident Evil: Apocalypse.
 The release also contained three live recordings of previously released, a DVD of all of the band's music videos, new cover art, and inside liner notes.